Melbourn: Church

 The finding of a Saxon cemetery shows that Christianity has been present in Melbourn since the 7th century.
 The village also probably had an 11th-century chapel but the first record of a church is from 1152.
 The present church, dedicated to All Saints, is Grade II* listed.
 R.R.
 Rowe conducted a major restoration in 1882 but the church includes sections of the 13th-century building, including the chancel arch and sections of the tower.
 The font is 11th century.

 Village life

-It has a primary school and a state secondary school, Melbourn Village College.
+It has a primary school and a secondary school, Melbourn Village College.
 There is also a well-known science park.
 There is a butcher's, a co-op food shop, five hairdressers, a barber shop, two estate agents, two pubs, a newsagent, a sub-post office, two garages and three churches (Anglican, Baptist and URC).
 Sheene Mill, on the River Mel northwest of the village, is now a hotel and restaurant, formerly owned by the television chef Steven Saunders.